Western Boulevard Industrial Corridor

 Architect: Unknown

-According to the 1951 Sanborn Fire Insurance map, the building at 4311 S. Western Blvd was built by Whitney & Ford in 1921 as a warehouse used to store plumbing supplies.
-The company, organized by Hugh E. Whitney and Charles A. Ford, was a plumbing fixture manufacturer that produced enameled cast iron fixtures such as bathtubs, lavatories, kitchen sinks, laundry trays, drinking fountains, and similar fixtures.
-The north half of the building was a train shed and, like most of the buildings along the east side of Western Boulevard, siding tracks once directly entered the east side of the building to support the efficient shipment of fixtures to and from this address.
+According to the 1951 Sanborn Fire Insurance map, the building at 4311 S. Western Boulevard was built by Whitney & Ford in 1921 as a warehouse for plumbing supplies.
+The company, organized by Hugh E. Whitney and Charles A. Ford, was a plumbing fixture manufacturer that produced enameled cast iron fixtures such as bathtubs, lavatories, kitchen sinks, laundry trays, drinking fountains, and similar items.
+The north half of the building was a train shed, and, like most of the buildings along the east side of Western Boulevard, siding tracks once directly entered the east side of the building to support the efficient shipment of fixtures to and from this address

 Style: Classical Revival